jalantechnologies/github-ci/docs/USAGE.md

 **Directory Structure**

-`deploy_root` parameter needs to have the following directory structure which is recognized by the workflow:
+Directory defined in `deploy_root` parameter needs to have the following structure which is recognized by the workflow:

 - `core` - Define Kubernetes resources which are to be applied in all environments but should be excluded from clean up (see - [Clean](#clean))
 - `shared` - Define Kubernetes resources which are to be applied in all environments and should be included in cleanup.